-The regulator has maintained the obligatory cession of each policy that is to be reinsured with an Indian reinsurer at 5 per cent for the financial year FY21.
+The insurance regulator has maintained the obligatory cession of each general insurance policy that is to be reinsured with an Indian reinsurer at 5 per cent for the financial year FY21.

 More importantly, the entire obligatory cession has to be reinsured with India’s largest reinsurer, General Insurance Corporation of India (GIC Re).

-Obligatory cession refers to the part of the business that have to mandatorily cede to the national reinsurer, Basically, insurers have to cede 5 per cent of their premium on every sold to The insurance regulator decides on the percentage of obligatory cession every year.
+Obligatory cession refers to the part of the business that general insurance companies have to mandatorily cede to the national reinsurer, GIC Re.
+Basically, insurers have to cede 5 per cent of their premium on every general insurance policy sold to GIC Re.
+The insurance regulator decides on the percentage of obligatory cession every year.

 ALSO READ: Recovery tracker: More visits to transit stations, freight shows gains